-By: Kate Farthing, Broadreach director of dive and sail programs
+By: Kate Farthing, Broadreach Director of Dive and Sail adventures

 Risk management in the experiential education industry is constantly evolving, so it’s important that as standards and best practices change, program designers and managers are perceptive enough to change as well.
 At Broadreach, we work with students from the point of enrollment and throughout their program experiences to educate them on how to be active risk managers within supportive program environments that encourage adventure and discovery.